Plan Your Visit: The Best Christmas Markets In Canada (2025 Update)

 Toronto Christmas Market

-Previously named one of the best Christmas Markets in the World, the Toronto Christmas Market was definitely one of our favourites.
-Held in the historic distillery district it runs between mid November and late December.
+Previously named the Toronto Christmas Market, the Distillery Winter Village was definitely one of our favourites.
+Held in the historic distillery district it runs every day between November 13th and January 4th except for Christmas day.
 The market is open from midday everyday running until 9pm during the week and 10pm on weekends.
 It has free entry during the week if you can get there then.
-However from Friday at 6pm until the end of Sunday, it costs $8-$12 CAD for entry.
+However on Fridays, Saturdays and Sundays, it is ticketed from 4pm.
+Tickets range from $15-$30 CAD, depending on how flexible you need your entry time to be.
 So definitely worth it to visit during the week if you can, and it’s much quieter too!

 As the market is held in an already established shopping area, there are so many places to shop.
 The distillery district has lots of craft shops that sell things like candles, soap, clothes and local food and drink.
 There are also temporary wooden chalets put up for the Christmas Village that sell more of that stuff.
 The actual area is huge and has a main stage for performances, lots of lights and a huge Christmas tree.
 Definitely one of the best Christmas markets in Canada and worth a visit!

 Some other markets we didn’t get to but still might be worth visiting in Toronto are the Holiday Fair in the Square.
-This food and entertainment market has free entry, runs most of December and also allows dogs!
-The One Of A Kind Winter Show is held in Exhibition Place over 10 days at the end of November but entry does cost $20 CAD.
-Lastly there’s the Riverside C’mon Holiday Market which is a free market in a park with more than 20 vendors selling holiday gifts.
+This food and entertainment market has free entry and also allows dogs!
+The 2025 dates have not been announced yet.
+The One Of A Kind Winter Show is held in Exhibition Place from November 27th until December 7th, but entry does cost $23 CAD.
+Lastly there’s the Riverside C’mon Holiday Market which is a free market on November 23rd with more than 20 vendors selling holiday gifts.

 The distillery Christmas market in Toronto, Canada.
 The ground is paved and there's a big brick building on the left with a sign on it that says "Countdown to Christmas, 7 days".
 On the paved section are a couple of wooden huts selling Christmas goodies with people walking around and the blue sky above it all "Plan Your Visit: The Best Christmas Markets In Canada"